 The Rev. Kevin S. Brown

 The Rev. Kevin S. Brown grew up in the Asheville area and has been an Episcopalian since the age of five.
 He is a 1991 graduate of Duke University with a double major in Psychology and Mathematics.
 While serving as a project manager in the Air Force, he received a Masters in Business Administration at the University of West Florida in 1996.
 After his military service, he moved to Memphis, Tenn., where he worked in multiple roles in finance and marketing for FedEx Express and helped launch and manage a successful money management firm.
 Kevin discerned his call to the priesthood and received his Masters in Divinity from The General Theological Seminary in New York before accepting the call to become Rector of Grace Episcopal Church in Paris, Tenn., in 2007.
 He was called to serve as Rector here at the Church of the Holy Comforter in 2010.
 Beyond the parish, Kevin is engaged in the city and in the Diocese of North Carolina.
 He, is on the Board of Trustees of Trinity Episcopal School, and has served on the Board of Directors and Executive Committee of Loaves and Fishes of Mecklenburg County.
 He is an alumni of Leadership Charlotte (Class XXXIII).
-Kevin currently serves as the Dean of the diocese's Charlotte Convocation, and is an active member of multiple diocesan committees.
+Kevin served as the Dean of the diocese's Charlotte Convocation, and is an active member of multiple diocesan committees.
 His wife Caroline is also a Duke graduate and is an accomplished artist.
-Kevin and Caroline have two daughters, Emily and Maggie.
+Kevin and Caroline have two daughters.
 Kevin enjoys jogging and reading, though not at the same time.

 The Rev. Amanda K. Robertson